beamer159/EZD6/src/circles_of_sorcery.md

 A small animal can only take one strike then the shifter loses the form and reverts to its original form with 1 strike.
 A medium animal has 3 strikes like a normal character and a large animal gains an extra strike.

 If the conjurer is in narrative time they can shift without difficulty as they have no time constraints.
 In action time, the conjurer must beat the resistance die number to cast the spell and shift.
-Consult with the RR to add animal boons to your beast forms.
-The RR will make flying, small and or fast animals harder to hit.
+Consult with the GM to add animal boons to your beast forms.
+The GM will make flying, small and or fast animals harder to hit.